-Exposure to secondhand smoke has been casually linked to lung cancer, respiratory, and cardiovascular diseases, and to serious illness in infants and children.
+Exposure to secondhand smoke has been causally linked to lung cancer, respiratory, and cardiovascular diseases, and to serious illness in infants and children.
 The 2006 Surgeon General's Report, The Health Consequences of Involuntary Exposure to Tobacco Smoke, concluded that eliminating smoking from indoor spaces is required to protect nonsmokers from exposure to secondhand smoke; separating smokers from nonsmokers, cleaning the air, and ventilating buildings cannot eliminate exposures of nonsmokers to secondhand smoke.
 In July 2006, the National Cancer Institute (NCI) announced a smoke-free meeting policy requiring that all meetings and conferences organized or primarily sponsored by NCI be held in a state, county, city, or town that has adopted a comprehensive smoke-free policy.
 The smoke-free meetings policy went into effect January 1, 2007.

 Find a smoke-free jurisdiction using our locator tool.

 Bob Vollinger, MSPH

 The Health Consequences of Smoking—50 Years of Progress: A Report of the Surgeon General (January 2014)